More dog owners are increasingly detecting anxiety in dogs when they are left alone, especially after being home together for a lengthy period.

 What Causes Anxiety in Dogs?

-While anxiety can strike out of nowhere, it is generally triggered by a change in environment, activities, or routines.
+While anxiety in dogs can strike out of nowhere, it is generally triggered by a change in environment, activities, or routines.
 This might include the arrival of a new family member, a shift in the daily routine, or a relocation.

 During the COVID-19 lockdowns, many dogs became accustomed to spending more time with their owners.
 However, because many people are returning to work, the sudden shift in routine may cause one of the most frequent kinds of worry in dogs: separation anxiety.